← Back to Blog

 In StatsPlease

-1. Download the PBC dataset (see Data Sources) and save it as CSV.
+1. Download the PBC dataset and save it as a CSV.

-Compare: both should return U = 17635.5 and p < .001 — identical numbers, because both compute the same test.
-SPSS reports U and p; StatsPlease adds the effect size r and the ready-to-paste sentence.
+Compare: both should return U = 17635.5 and p < .001 (identical numbers, because both run the same test).
+SPSS requires you to calculate effect size r manually; StatsPlease computes it and writes the AMA-formatted sentence for you.
+For a full feature-by-feature comparison, see StatsPlease as an SPSS alternative.

 References